 I’ve had a lifelong interest in ham radio, but it wasn’t until November 1997 that I decided to sit for my Technician license.
 I was in the Army and stationed at Fort Hood, Texas, when I decided to study to get my license.
-After earning the system-assigned callsign KD5COL, I really didn’t do too much with my license.
-I was given a new Yaesu FT-2800M as a present and had it in my computer room in the early 2000s (I didn’t own a car then).
-I didn’t do much else on the air until 2008 when I decided to upgrade to my General license.
+After earning the system-assigned callsign KD5COL, I really didn’t do too much with my license until 2008 when I decided to upgrade to my General license.

-I then got on the air a little bit until I moved to Tennessee in January 2009.
+I then got on the air occasionally until I moved to Tennessee in January 2009.
 I was able to get a proper shack set up and built my first real antenna, a G5RV Junior.
-That little antenna has served me very well.
+That little antenna served me very well.
 I had a new ICOM IC-718 but had to sell it.
 I later bought an ICOM IC-735 and an ICOM IC-706MKII.
-I’ve traded off the IC-735 but still have the 706 and I still use my original G5RV Junior antenna occasionally.
-I am using a 40 meter “Hamstick dipole” for the time being until I can fix my Mosley RV-4C with the 80 meter coil and get it put back up.
+I’ve traded off the IC-735 but still have the 706.
+I bought a Yaesu FT-450D but after a while, the constant menu navigation to do anything got old, so I traded it off for a good used IC-718.

 I really like providing public communications, such as races, parades, and the like.
-I’m a Legionnaire (member of The American Legion).
-I am also a member of The American Legion Amateur Radio Club or TALARC.
+I’m a member of The American Legion, The American Legion Amateur Radio Club (TALARC), and the Feld Hell Club (#6163).
 I am a certified weather spotter for the National Weather Service in the SKYWARN program.
-I am in District 7 (TN) SKYWARN but am an inactive member at this time due to my job taking up nearly all of my time.

-Occasionally, I like to pack up my little station and head out into the Appalachian Mountains to operate when I get a chance.
-Out here, there’s plenty of places to operate and be in peace.
+Occasionally, I like to pack up my 706 and head out into the Appalachian Mountains to operate when I get a chance.
+Out here, there’s plenty of places to operate and to be in peace.